rav3ndust/i3-r3/README.md

-# i3-r3
+# nightshadeWM
 =====================================================

-i3-r3 is rav3ndust's personal fork of i3, which is a tiling window manager for X11.
+**nightshadeWM** is rav3ndust's personal fork of i3, which is a tiling window manager for X11.

 For more information about i3, please see [the project's website](https://i3wm.org/) and [online documentation](https://i3wm.org/docs/).
 I'll be updating docs for this fork soon.